spiral/docs/http/routing.md

 `Controllers\UsersController`.

 ## Generate URLs using routes
 In many cases, you may want to generate a URL specific to some route without locking yourself to a url pattern.
-You can do this by using Router method, `createUri`.
+You can do this by using Router method, `createUri` (attention, method will return instance of `UriInterface`).

 ```php
 //routeName = 'profile[/<id>]'